schneebergerlab/plotsr/README.md

 | DUP | Duplication |
 | INVDP | Inverted duplication |

 <b><i>NOTE</b>: The BEDPE file must have syntenic region annotations.
 These are required to group homologous chromosomes from different genomes.
-Syntenic regions can only be between homologous chromosomes. </i>
+Syntenic regions can only be between homologous chromosomes.
+In case, syntenic regions between homologous chromosomes are not available, then entire homologous chromosomes can be added as syntenic in the BEDPE file to allow clustering of homologous chromosomes.
+While plotting, use the `--nosyn` option to skip plotting of these manually added syntenic regions.  </i>

 #### Step 3: Running plotsr
 Plotsr can be run using the following command:
 ```
 plotsr \
+    --sr A_Bsyri.out \
-    --sr col_lersyri.out \
+    --sr B_Csyri.out \
-    --sr ler_cvisyri.out \
+    --sr C_Dsyri.out \
     --genomes genomes.txt \
-    -o ampril_horizon.png
+    -o output_plot.png
 ```

 <a name="genomes">